 - How do I upload my transcript?

-- The application form allows you to upload a PDF, photo, Excel or Word document.
-If your school cannot provide an electronic copy of your transcript, please scan or take a photo of your transcript and upload that file.
+- The application form allows you to upload a PDF, text file, or Word document.
+If your school cannot provide an electronic copy of your transcript, please scan your transcript and upload that file.
 Should you become a finalist, a hard copy of your transcript will be required.